-Contracts with anticipated values less than the regulated thresholds for works, services and supplies are not required to be procured through either the EU or the Public Contracts Scotland routes as noted above.
+Contracts with anticipated values less than the regulated thresholds for works, services and supplies are not required to be procured through the Public Contracts Scotland routes as noted above.

 The current financial limits below which no quotations or tenders are required are detailed in the Association's Schedule of Authorities.